mlool/workday-calendar-extension/README.md

 ## Download
 Download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh).

-It's also released on Firefox [here](https://addons.mozilla.org/en-GB/firefox/addon/ubc-workday-calendar).
+It can also be manually installed on Firefox [from the latest GitHub Release](https://github.com/mlool/workday-calendar-extension/releases/latest).

 Alternatively, to download the latest version, check out our Discord channel `#download-versions`.